Poovum Puyalum

 Poovum Puyalum is a 1988 Indian Tamil-language film directed by S. A. Chandrasekhar and produced by Madhampatty Sivakumar, who also wrote the story.
 The film stars Sivakumar, Charan Raj and Radhika.
 It was released on 10 March 1988.

 Production

 The film was produced by Madampatti Sivakumar who also wrote the story.
 This was his first solo film as producer after Chinna Thambi Periya Thambi (1987).
 The film was launched at AVM Studios along with song recording with Sathyaraj gracing the event.
-The scene where Sivakumar marries Rasika was shot at Balaji Marriage Hall at T. Nagar, Chennai.
+The scene where Sivakumar marries Radhika was shot at Balaji Marriage Hall at T. Nagar, Chennai.

 Soundtrack

 The soundtrack was composed by S. A. Rajkumar, who also wrote all the lyrics.